shyamvyas890/ASMREncyclopedia/README.md

 ### Real-Time Notification System
 Stay updated with [real-time notifications](#notifications) for likes, comments, and friend requests.

+### Post Recommendation System
+Find similar forum posts to the one you are browsing with a NLP powered [post-recommendation system](#post-recommendations)!

 ### Playlists Feature
 Save your favorite videos into organized [playlists](#playlists) for a personalized viewing experience.